 - Please keep in mind that ISSS will not authorize CPT after post-completion OPT has been recommended.
 Thus, if there is any possibility for CPT in your last semester, please plan accordingly.

 - While OPT is pending, we strongly advise you against changing the address listed on Form 1-765 as USClS has not been able to process change of address notifications properly.
 Changing your address while OPT is still pending may result in filing a new OPT application with a new fee.
 We suggest to use the address of someone who can receive mail on your behalf—remember to put “c/o”, followed by the person’s name and address, on Line 3 of Form I-765.
 The U.S. Postal Service will not forward USCIS mail.

 - If you receive a Request for Evidence (RFE), please inform ISSS immediately.

-- Your OPT will be automatically terminated when you begin study at another educational level or transfer to another school.
+- Your OPT will be automatically terminated when you receive an I-20 to study at another educational level or transfer to another school.